Image of the Virgin Mary Mother of God of Guadalupe: Importance

 The text is a foundation of the devotion to the Virgin of Guadalupe in Mexico.

 It was the first written account of events that had until then had only spread and become known by word of mouth.
 The text stated for the first time that the image venerated by Mexicans was of miraculous origin and recorded that the dates of Guadalupana appearances were comprised between 9 and 13 December 1531.
-In this way, the image of the Virgin of Guadelupe was established as true symbol of Mexican-ness.
+In this way, the image of the Virgin of Guadalupe was established as true symbol of Mexican-ness.

 Because of this work, Francisco de la Maza called Miguel Sánchez one of the "four guadalupan evangelists".